jjycavailles/jjycavailles.github.io/me.md

       - title: CNRS (2019)
         subtitle: Destabilizing effects of controlling the behavior of ecosystems
         content: >-
-          Understanding how and when human intervention to stabilize an ecosystem’s dynamics may actually lead to a more fragile ecosystem.
-In particular, exploring whether minimizing commonly used stability measures, such as temporal variability, can lead to higher chance of extreme events, such as an ecosystem collapse.
+          <div style="text-align: justify">I investigated the implications of human intervention in stabilizing ecosystem dynamics, exploring the possibility that certain interventions, particularly the reduction of common stability measures like temporal variability, may inadvertently increase the risk of extreme events, such as ecosystem collapse.</div>
         actions:
           - label: CBTM
             url: https://sete-moulis-cnrs.fr/fr/recherches/ctmb